Why We Eat What We Eat On Thanksgiving

 It helps to know a bit about the history of Thanksgiving.
 While the idea of giving thanks and celebrating the harvest was popular in certain parts of the country, it was by no means an annual national holiday.
 Presidents would occasionally declare a Thanksgiving Day celebration, but the holiday hadn't completely caught on nationwide.
 Many of these early celebrations included turkey; Alexander Hamilton once remarked that, "No citizen of the U.S. shall refrain from turkey on Thanksgiving Day."

 When Bradford's journals were reprinted in 1856 after being lost for a century, they found a receptive audience with advocates who wanted Thanksgiving turned into a national holiday.
-Since Bradford wrote of how the colonists had hunted wild turkeys during the autumn of 1621 and since turkey is a uniquely American (and scrumptious) bird, it gained traction as the Thanksgiving meal of choice for Americans after Lincoln declared Thanksgiving a national holiday in 1863.
+Since Bradford wrote of how the colonists had hunted wild turkeys during the autumn of 1621 and since turkey is a uniquely North American (and scrumptious) bird, it gained traction as the Thanksgiving meal of choice for Americans after Lincoln declared Thanksgiving a national holiday in 1863.

 While the cranberries the Pilgrims needed were probably easy to come by, making cranberry sauce requires sugar.
-Sugar was a rare luxury at the time of the First Thanksgiving, so while revelers may have eaten cranberries, it's unlikely that the feast featured the tasty sauce.
+Sugar was a rare luxury at the time of the first Thanksgiving, so while revelers may have eaten cranberries, it's unlikely that the feast featured the tasty sauce.
 What's more, it's not even entirely clear that cranberry sauce had been invented yet.
 It's not until 1663 that visitors to the area started commenting on a sweet sauce made of boiled cranberries that accompanied meat.
 There's the same problem with potatoes.
 Neither sweet potatoes nor white potatoes were available to the colonists in 1621, so the Pilgrims definitely didn't feast on everyone's favorite tubers.

 Winslow mentions in his writings that the governor sent out a party of four men to do some fowling for the feast, but the Pilgrims and Wampanoag also enjoyed five deer as part of their feasting.
 The meat supposedly arrived at the celebration as a gift from the Wampanoag king Massasoit.
 On top of the venison, other meats probably included lots of fish and shellfish, which were staples of the Pilgrims' diets.
 So if you want to wolf down a lobster or some oysters in lieu of turkey on Thursday, nobody can fault you for being historically inaccurate.

-It may be the flagship dessert at modern Thanksgiving dinners, but pumpkin pie didn't make an appearance at the First Thanksgiving.
+It may be the flagship dessert at modern Thanksgiving dinners, but pumpkin pie didn't make an appearance at the first Thanksgiving.
 The Pilgrims probably lacked the butter and flour needed to make a pie crust, and it's not clear that they even had an oven in which they could have baked a pumpkin pie.
 That doesn't mean pumpkins weren't available for the meal, though; they were probably served after being baked in the coals of a fire or stewed.
 Pumpkin pie became a popular dish on 17th-century American tables, though, and it might have shown up for Thanksgiving as early as the 1623 celebration of the holiday.

 This article originally appeared in 2008.